 5. Content Delivery Network (CDN)

-CDNs can be used to serve website content from multiple servers located in different parts of the world, improving website speed and reliability.
+CDNs can be used to access website content from multiple servers located in different parts of the world, improving website speed and reliability.
 Some CDNs also offer custom domain support, allowing you to use your own domain name instead of the CDN’s URL.

 Overall, the choice of an alternative depends on your specific use case and the goals you are trying to achieve.